Funeral: Ancient Rome

 Several Roman holidays commemorated a family's dead ancestors, including the Parentalia, held February 13 through 21, to honor the family's ancestors; and the Feast of the Lemures, held on May 9, 11, and 13, in which ghosts (larvae) were feared to be active, and the pater familias sought to appease them with offerings of beans.

-The Romans prohibited cremation or inhumation within the sacred boundary of the city (pomerium), for both religious and civil reasons, so that the priests might not be contaminated by touching a dead body, and that houses would not be endangered by funeral fires.
+The Romans prohibited cremation or inhumation within the sacred boundary of the city (pomerium), for both religious reasons (so that the priests might not be contaminated by touching a dead body) and civil reasons (so that houses would not be endangered by funeral fires).

-Restrictions on the length, ostentation, expense of, and behaviour during funerals and mourning gradually were enacted by a variety of lawmakers.
-Often the pomp and length of rites could be politically or socially motivated to advertise or aggrandise a particular kin group in Roman society.
+Restrictions on the length, ostentatiousness, expense of, and behaviour during funerals and mourning were gradually enacted by a variety of lawmakers.
+Often, the pomp and length of rites could be politically or socially motivated, to advertise or aggrandise a particular kin group in Roman society.
 This was seen as deleterious to society and conditions for grieving were set.
 For instance, under some laws, women were prohibited from loud wailing or lacerating their faces and limits were introduced for expenditure on tombs and burial clothes.

 The Romans commonly built tombs for themselves during their lifetime.
-Hence these words frequently occur in ancient inscriptions, V.F.
-Vivus Facit, V.S.P.
-Vivus Sibi Posuit.
-The tombs of the rich usually were constructed of marble, the ground enclosed with walls, and planted around with trees.
-But common sepulchres usually were built below ground, and called hypogea.
-There were niches cut out of the walls, in which the urns were placed; these, from their resemblance to the niche of a pigeon-house, were called columbaria.
+Hence, inscriptions often contained the letters V.F.
+(Vivus Facit) or V.S.P.
+(Vivus Sibi Posuit).
+The tombs of the rich were usually constructed of marble, the ground enclosed with walls, and planted around with trees.
+Common sepulchres usually were built below ground, and called hypogea.
+There, niches were cut out of the walls, in which the urns were placed; these, from their resemblance to the niche of a pigeon-house, were called columbaria.